Honey and Clover: Anime

-Both seasons were rebroadcast in Japan by the anime CS television network Animax, which also later broadcast the series across its respective networks in Hong Kong, Taiwan, South Korea, and other regions.
-The series was first broadcast in English on Animax's Southeast Asia network starting August 1, 2006.
+The series premiered in Southeast Asia on Animax Asia on August 1, 2006.
+In North America, the series was licensed by Viz Media.
 Funimation got the broadcast rights to Viz Media's dub and it premiered on the Funimation Channel on September 19, 2009.
-Viz Media have subsequently released the entire series across three DVD collection sets.
-In Australia, the anime is distributed on DVD by Madman Entertainment.
-In May 2019, Discotek Media announced the license of the series.
+Viz Media subsequently released the entire series across three DVD box sets from September 22, 2009, to March 16, 2010.
+In May 2019, Discotek Media announced the license of the series; both seasons were released on two Blu-ray Disc sets on March 3 and April 28, 2020, respectively.
+In Australia and New Zealand, the anime was licensed by Madman Entertainment.

+Music

+The series' music was composed by Yuzo Hayashi for the first season, and by Depapepe and Hayashi for the second.
+The first season's soundtrack was released on September 7, 2005.
+For the first season, the opening theme is "Dramatic" (ドラマチック, Doramachikku), performed by Yuki.
+The ending theme for the first 12 episodes and episode 24 is "Waltz" (ワルツ, Warutsu), performed by SuneoHair, and the ending theme for episodes 13–23 is "Mistake", performed by The Band Has No Name.
+The season features insert songs performed by Shikao Suga and Spitz.
+For the second season, the opening theme is "Fugainaiya" (ふがいないや), performed by Yuki, and the ending theme "Split" (スプリット, Supuritto), performed by Suneohair.
+Like the first season, the second season also features insert songs performed by Shikao Suga and Spitz.

 Live-action film

-The series was adapted as a live-action feature film produced by Asmik Ace Entertainment.
+The series was adapted into a live-action feature film produced by Asmik Ace Entertainment.
 It was directed by Masahiro Takada from a screenplay by Masahiko Kawahara and Masahiro Takada, and starred Arashi's Sakurai Sho as Takemoto, Yū Aoi as Hagu, Yūsuke Iseya as Morita, Ryō Kase as Mayama, and Megumi Seki as Ayumi.
 It was released in Japanese theaters on July 22, 2006.
 The film was released theatrically in the United States in fall of 2007 by Viz Media.
 The DVD for the film was released on January 12, 2007.

-Songs

-Opening Theme: "魔法のコトバ (Mahou no Kotoba)" by Spitz.

-Ending Theme: "アオゾラペダル (Aozora Pedal)" by Arashi.
+The opening theme song is "Mahō no Kotoba" (魔法のコトバ) by Spitz, while the ending theme song is "Aozora Pedal" (アオゾラペダル) by Arashi.

 Live-action drama

 Japanese TV drama

-A Japanese television drama adaptation of the series premiered on January 8, 2008.
-It aired every Tuesday at 21:00 JST for 11 episodes on Fuji TV until March 18, 2008.
+A 11-episode Japanese television drama adaptation aired on Fuji TV from January 8 to March 18, 2008.
 Written by Kaneko Shigeki, and directed by Masaki Tanamura and Hiroaki Matsuyama, the show starred Toma Ikuta as Takemoto, Riko Narumi as Hagumi, Hiroki Narimiya as Morita, Osamu Mukai as Mayama, and Natsuki Harada as Ayumi.
-The music for the series was provided by Shōgo Kaida, Keiichi Miyako (SOPHIA) and Shin Kōno, while the theme song to the series was "Canvas" by the Japanese R&B singer Ken Hirai.
+The music for the series was provided by Shōgo Kaida, Keiichi Miyako (SOPHIA) and Shin Kono, while the theme song to the series was "Canvas" by the Japanese R&B singer Ken Hirai.
 A DVD set was released for the series on July 11, 2008.